decentralized-identity/keri/docs/Q-and-A.md

 (_SamMSmith_)

 ## How can the internet be fixed?
 Establish authenticity between the key pair and the identifier of IP packet’s message payload.
-[See more](){TBW} in presentation.
+[See more](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) in presentation.

 <img src="../images/identity_system_security_overlay.png" alt="identity system security overlay" border="0" width="800">
 (_SamMSmith_)

 ## What's wrong with SSL certificate intermediairies?
 Administrative Identifier Issuance and Binding; especially the binding between keypair and identifier based on an assertion of an intermediairy administrator.
 This is what's weak and therefore wrong.
-[See more]() {TBW} in presentation.\
+[See more](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) in presentation.\
 _(@henkvancann)_

 ## What's DNS Hijacking